GianmarcoSetzu1/MindEV3-Controller/README.md

 Developed by Gianmarco Setzu

-The 'lib' module contains the library code.
+The 'lib' module contains the library "Legodroid" code.
 Add a dependency to the 'lib' module if you need to create your own standalone app and module.
 The lib was written by Alvise Spanò and retrieved from his public github repository.

 "Written by Alvise Spanò, additional coding by Giulio Zausa.